Pratik Mukherjee, MD, PhD

 Dr. Mukherjee’s primary clinical research is the study of neurodevelopmental disorders and traumatic brain injury (TBI) using advanced MRI.
 His research has been focused on technical development, neuroscience and clinical applications of advanced imaging methods for mapping structure and function of the human brain, especially diffusion MRI, which is a popular technique for assessing the development and integrity of white matter and for mapping axonal fiber pathways.

 Dr. Mukherjee has served as Principal Investigator or Co-Principal Investigator for several NIH grants.
-He has published over 70 peer-reviewed scientific papers.
+His work has also been funded by grants from the Dept. of Defense, the Simons Foundation, McDonnell Foundation, Dana Foundation, Wallace Research Foundation, GE Healthcare and the GE-NFL Head Health Initiative.
+He has published over 80 peer-reviewed papers.

 Neuroradiology, traumatic brain injury (TBI), neurodevelopmental disorders